Marcell Ozuna Preview, Player Props: Braves vs. Rockies

 Marcell Ozuna At The Plate

-- Among the qualifying hitters in MLB play, he ranks 56th in batting average, 49th in on-base percentage, and eighth in slugging.
+- Among qualifying batters in MLB play, he ranks 53rd in batting average, 46th in on-base percentage, and eighth in slugging.

-- Ozuna enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .529 with three homers.
+- Ozuna will look to extend his seven-game hitting streak.
+He's batting .421 with two homers during his last outings.

+- Ozuna has picked up a hit in 69.3% of his 114 games this year, with multiple hits in 21.9% of those games.

-- Ozuna has driven in a run in 41 games this year (36.3%), including 19 games with more than one RBI (16.8%).
-He has also driven home three or more of his team's runs in six contests.
+- Ozuna has an RBI in 42 of 114 games this year, with multiple RBI in 19 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.